tinlizzieb/ruby-basics/README.md

 * Run ruby files from the command line
 * Write programs using basic ruby concepts from previous knowledge and information found in reference material
-* Use high level, [acceptance tests](http://www.extremeprogramming.org/rules/functionaltests.html) to guide development
+* Use tracker to prioritize stories

 ## Tech skill learned

 * Ruby language constructs
-* Running acceptance tests from the command line
 * Running code using irb to try things out
 * Running code from a file at the command line